Phemelocodemode/Phemelocodemode/README.md

 ---

 # 📌 About Me

 I’m a BSc IT student building a strong foundation in data analysis and practical development.
 I enjoy cleaning data, exploring datasets, writing SQL queries, building dashboards,
-and turning raw numbers into clean, understandable visuals.
+and turning raw information into clear, understandable insights.

 - 🔍 Interested in data analytics & automation
 - 📊 Working with SQL, Python, Pandas, Tableau
 - 🌱 Creating a clean HTML portfolio
 - 🔧 Documenting growth through real projects
-- 🚀 Improving my craft one day at a time
+- 🚀 Improving my craft one project at a time

 ---